pattyjula/hrku-lima/README.md

 # Introduction

 The contents of this repository do not represent the best or only way to deploy a Flask application on Heroku.
 It is recommend you clone the repository and follow the steps exactly as described.
-After that, it is recommended you apply what you learn from this deployment and apply it to your own Flask application.
+After that, it is recommended you take what you learned from this deployment and apply it to your own Flask application.

 ## create conda virtual env within GitBash
 ### Note, the virtual environment in this example is `blly_bio_env` you can set another name as you wish